ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 * **$ERROR_DESCRIPTION:** The error message text (a text value - may be empty).
 * **$ERROR_ID:** The error identifier (used to trace error in logs).

 You can review and copy these placeholder values to your content using the **Copy placeholder text** button.
+In addition, above the rich text editor you have a **Copy system-wide resource reference** control that allows you to search in-place your :ref:`system resources <systemAdmin__resources>`, such as images to include or files to add download links for.
+Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
+You can then use this reference as e.g. the source of an image file or the target of a link.

 While editing the template's content you can see a preview of what it would look like when used.
 To do so click the **Preview** button that will open an error popup using a sample error and your current template: